 - Increase sales team morale

-Why choose Steelbrick as your CPQ tool?
-Read more to find out why our customers are choosing Steelbrick integrated to Salesforce Sales Cloud.
+Why choose Salesforce CPQ as your primary quoting tool?
+Read more to find out why our customers are choosing Salesforce CPQ and leveraging its native integration with Sales Cloud.

 1. Rapid implementation

-Most CPQ software options on the market today (except Steelbrick) are designed with proprietary goals in mind, which greatly slow down the implementation process.
+Most CPQ software options on the market today are designed with proprietary goals in mind, which greatly slow down the implementation process.

 The speed of implementation and flexibility leads to better user adoption and lower total cost of ownership.